Zoloft and Sex Drive Effects: Can Sertraline Kill Your Libido?

 The first step in combating sertraline sexual side effects is affirming the sexual side effect is drug-induced.
 Thereafter, the following steps can be taken:

 - Adjust dosage: although sexual effects of SSRIs and other antidepressants can occur at any dose, it is a good idea to talk to a doctor about switching to a smaller dose.
 It is also noteworthy that reducing dosage without talking to a doctor is dangerous.
 It is vital for a patient to be closely monitored for a couple of weeks after a dosage adjustment.
-Don’t try to increase sexual desire by combining alcohol with a dose of sertraline.
+Don’t try to increase sexual desire by combining alcohol with sertraline dose.

 - Medication timing: timing can go a long way to affect sexual drive and performance especially when a prescription like Zoloft affect libido.
 It might be a great idea to take Zoloft after sex especially if the medication is once daily.

-- Reassessing prescription: if dosage of sertraline changes and medication timing fail to give desired results, another step is switching the brand of antidepressants in use.
+- Reassessing prescription: if sertraline dosage is changed, but medication still fail to give desired results, another step is switching the brand of antidepressants in use.
 The doctor is in the best position to suggest if there is a brand with a less sexual side effect.
 They might also be able to add another drug to the prescription such as Viagra for maintaining an erection in men and bupropion as an antidepressant aid in women.

 - Timeline: a straightforward solution for side effects of SSRIs is waiting it out.
 These side effects might go on their own after a couple of weeks or months depending on how an individual’s body adapts to them.
 It is a good idea to wait and see if the sexual side effects go away.
-Establishing a timeline is also essential even after dosage change or switching brand of antidepressants.
+Establishing a timeline is also essential even after dosage change or patient had switched to sertraline alternative.
 It is necessary that the doctor and patient work together to determine if the symptoms improve or not.

 - Use lubricants: sertraline sexual side effects such as vaginal dryness can be treated with a lubricant.
 Women are even more likely to benefit from the water-based vaginal lubricant.